spiral/docs/http/routing.md

 > route pattern.

 ### Route to Namespace
-In some cases you might want to route to the set of controllers located in a same namespace.
-Use target `Spiral\Router\Target\Namespaced` for this purposes.
+In some cases, you might want to route to the set of controllers located in the same namespace.
+Use target `Spiral\Router\Target\Namespaced` for these purposes.
 This target will require route parameters `<controller>` and `<action>` (unless default is forced).

 You can specify target namespace and controller class postfix: